m-horsch/m-horsch.github.io/_solver/IDS_A.md

 }
 </style>

+Revised: 2026-08-06

 ### Abstract
 A simple implementation of Iterative Deepening Search (IDS) is applied to 3x3 Toroidals.
 This application of IDS is called Simple IDS because it tries all possible sequences of moves.
-We investigate the effectiveness of Simple IDS by applying it to a set of 100 randomly scrambled 3x3 Toroidals.
+We investigate the effectiveness of Simple IDS by applying it to a set of 250 randomly scrambled 3x3 Toroidals.
-The algorithm was given a time limit of 2 minutes, and was only able to solve 62 of these examples.
-Ignoring the unsolved examples, the average time used by Simple IDS to solve these 62 examples was about 61 seconds.
+The algorithm was given a time limit of 2 minutes, and was only able to solve 199 of these examples.
+Ignoring the unsolved examples, the average time used by Simple IDS to solve these 199 examples was about 47 seconds.

 ### Details
 **The simplest possible computer algorithm for Toroidal.**